Parkinson’s Empowerment Training

 If so, I strongly recommend that you listen to my interview with Fred today.
 He also previews his 10 step program to recovery.

-Robert
+Robert Rodgers PhD

-Gravity, Human Movement and Parkinson’s Disease
+Gravity, Human Movement and Parkinsons Disease

-Innate human coordination requires being in sync with the STRAIGHT-down influence of gravity.
-This enables us to tap the substantial energy generated by the downward movement of our body mass.
 In infancy, we all learn this highly evolved skill as we teach ourselves to sit, stand and walk with grace and power.
 Early in childhood, however, through deep cultural conditioning, we forget.
 From the day we are born, we see everyone around us sitting back in chairs, sofas, car seats, etc. At around 3 or 4, we get sucked into this utterly normal, but mal-adaptive behavior.
 We begin sitting-back with staggering repetition.
 In so doing, we interfere with gravity’s influence by sending our body mass down on a BACKWARDS trajectory.
-Our brains automatically react — with muscular strain and skeletal distortion — to keep our head/neck functionally vertical.
-We don’t notice these reactions nor feel anything unusual.
-It all happens subconsciously.
-This kinesthetic disconnect spills over into how we stand and walk.
-The consequences are all around us: society-wide epidemics of bad posture, lower back and neck pain, knee and hip replacements.
-For people with Parkinsons, the consequences are even more severe, restricting free movement considerably.
-This can be changed — through re-developing sensitivity to our downward-moving body mass and how it is affecting us moment-by-moment.
-If you are planning to listen, it will be worth your while to check-out in advance an illustrated essay on this topic at www.uprighting.com/Parkinsons.pdf.

 Neuro-Rehabilitation Through Optometry

 What do glasses, prisoms and color have to do with Parkinson’s Disease?
-Dr. Janet Kohtz, a Neuro Optometrist, explains how glasses and neuro-rehabilitation therapy can possitively impact persons who currently experience the symptoms pf Parkinsons Disease.
+Dr. Janet Kohtz, a Neuro Optometrist, explains how glasses and neuro-rehabilitation therapy can positively impact persons who currently experience the symptoms of Parkinsons Disease.
 Her patients have been able to adjust their posture, balance and gait to free themselves from walkers.
 For further information about how neuro-rehabilitation therapy can help to reverse Parkinsons symptoms, visit www.optometrists.org/Riverside

-Feldenkrais® for Parkinson’s
+Feldenkrais® for Parkinsons

-Irene Pasternack [http://movebeyondlimits.com] tells us how you can use the Feldenkrais® Method to improve your balance, prevent falls, cope with freezing, maintain facial mobility, speech volume and swallowing, and find greater comfort and ease in day-to-day activities.
+Irene Pasternack [http://movebeyondlimits.com] tells us how you can use the Feldenkrais Method to improve your balance, prevent falls, cope with freezing, maintain facial mobility, speech volume and swallowing, and find greater comfort and ease in day-to-day activities.
 The show includes a short Feldenkrais® lesson to improve posture, comfort and stability in sitting.
 In addition to making you feel more comfortable, this lesson helps improve the mobility of your neck, head, and eyes, and has a direct impact on your balance in standing.

 Irene Pasternack discusses how Feldenkrais® is useful for treating a wide variety of symptoms that are found in a diagnosis of Parkinson’s Disease.